Jefferson County Commissioners announce CHIRP grants available

 Jamie Lefever, director of the Jefferson County Department of Development, was also on the phone line to give some details about the money.

-“We’re just looking forward to getting applications in, collecting them,” Lefevre said.
+“We’re just looking forward to getting applications in, collecting them,” Lefever said.

 She said the guidelines and application will be ready for business owners by March 15.
 This will be available on the county website under the announcement section.
 Applications will be reviewed on a rolling basis until the county’s grant funds have been exhausted or by June 15, whichever occurs first.